Carol Cram in Sirmione on Lake Garda in northern Italy

 Where is Sirmione?

 Located at the south end of Lake Garda, cute-as-a-button Sirmione occupies the very tippy tip of a long peninsula jutting into the lake.
-Lake Garda is new to us and it certainly lives up to its reputation as one of Italy’s premier lakes.
+Lake Garda is new to me and it certainly lives up to its reputation as one of Italy’s premier lakes.
 It is also the biggest lake in a country that has a lot of lakes.

 Arriving in Sirmione